 Bitters are any combination of botanicals, roots, spices, or a tincture of the aforementioned that enhances a beverage's flavor.
 Ingredient examples include mint, hibiscus, coffee beans, orange peels, cinnamon, and nutmeg.

 By adding complementary bitters ingredients to popular cocktail recipes, you can amplify flavor profiles.
-Keep reading to learn how to make bitters, both in general and for specific flavors and drinks.
+Bitters are great for summer cocktails, fall cocktails, winter cocktails, and spring cocktails.
+Keep reading to learn how to make bitters for specific flavors, basic bar drinks, or both.

 How To Make Your Own Bitters